Learning to improve your mental health and mood is the key to a happy life.

 Are you honest and open with your friends about how you really feel?

-The easiest way to improve your mental health is to create habits that improve your mental health.
+The easiest way to improve your mental health and mood is to create habits that improve your mental health.

-Here are 5 ways you can improve your mental health.
+Here are 5 ways you can improve your mental health and mood.

 “Multiple studies have found a correlation between a diet high in refined sugars and impaired brain function — and even a worsening of symptoms of mood disorders, such as depression”. – Harvard Health